Configure Outbound SOAP Services in Qntrl | Web Serices Online Help | Qntrl Online Help

 Outbound REST Web Services enables users to interact with external web services by sending HTTP requests to retrieve, create, update, or delete data on REST-compliant servers.
 This functionality is designed to integrate seamlessly with external APIs ...

-• Configure an Inbound SOAP Web Service
+• Configure Inbound REST Web Service

-• Custom Function: Create_Job
+• Custom Module

 You are currently viewing the help articles of Qntrl 3.0.
 If you are still using our older version and require guidance with it, Click here.